sbryans/Whitelist-DDNS/README.md

 Written in BASH, this script will unban your DDNS's IPv4 should you happen to have a permanent banning rule in Fail2Ban and wish to automate unbanning from a persistently changing IPv4 access point.

-> Assumptions are that Fail2Ban is properly installed, running & that a crontask has been set for this script.
+> Assumptions are that Fail2Ban is properly installed & running.
 See https://crontab.guru/ should you need to customize your scheduling.

 ## How to install: